Interpreting our complaints data

 - Closed after initial enquiries.
 We assessed the complaint but decided against completing a full investigation.
 This might be because the law says we’re not allowed to investigate it, or because it would not be an effective use of public funds if we did.

 - Upheld.
-We completed a detailed investigation and found evidence of fault.
+We completed a detailed investigation and found evidence of fault, or we found the organisation accepted fault early on.

 - Not upheld.
 We completed a detailed investigation but did not find evidence of fault.